 It depends on your definition.
 It's almost impossible to truly ruin a cast iron pan - they're stronger than nails.

-Putting your cast iron in the dishwasher and improper care can lead to rusting and ruin your seasoning.
-Both of these things can be fixed to restore your cast iron back to new.
+Putting your cast iron in the dishwasher and improper care can lead to rusting and ruining your seasoning.
+Both of these things can be fixed to restore your cast iron back to new with a fantastic nonstick surface.

 There are only a few signs that your cast iron is actually ruined.
 Cracks, holes, and a warped pan are all things that should make you consider retiring the pan.